x

 Halo (Live)

-And this is how we don’t go to bed, but have a party, at home, right before going to bed.
-A good state to fall asleep in.
+And, so, we don’t just go to bed, we have a party first.
+Hm, a good state to fall asleep in.

 Or dream.